 Must have above a 2.0 G.P.A. along with others academic requirements.
-For additional questions concerning intercollegiate athletic eligibility please contact the College Life Office at 908-709-7017.
+For additional questions concerning intercollegiate athletic eligibility please contact the College Life Office at 908-709-7475.

 Athletic team candidates are required to pass a physical examination by the physician associated with Union County College.
 The examination includes a brief medical history, blood pressure, pulse, height, weight and examination by the consulting physician.
-Athletic team candidates have the option of utilizing their own personal physician in fulfilling this requirement.
 Union County College provides a comprehensive athletic program which includes academic, personal, career, and transfer advisement.
 Student athletes are monitored closely to ensure academic progress.